iter8-tools/docs/docs/getting-started/first-abn.md

 ## Promote candidate

-To promote the candidate version (`backend-candidate-1`), re-release the application, updating the image of the first (primary) version and remove the candidate version:
+To promote the candidate version (`backend-candidate-1`), re-release the application, updating the image of the primary (the first) version to use the image of the candidate version and remove the candidate version:

 ```shell
 cat <<EOF | helm upgrade --install backend --repo https://iter8-tools.github.io/iter8 release --version 0.18 -f -